-It is illegal to discharge construction debris or wash out materials such as paint, concrete, slurry, mortar, stucco and plaster into the Municipal Separate Storm Sewer System (MS4) or any receiving water (San Diego Municipal Code §43.0304).
-Penalties associated with these violations can be up to \$10,000 per day per incident.
+It is illegal to discharge construction debris or wash out materials such as paint, concrete, slurry, mortar, stucco and plaster into the storm water conveyance system or any receiving water (San Diego Municipal Code §43.0304).
+Penalties associated with these violations can be up to \$10,000 per day per incidence.